johnneycao/PowerBI-Open-Data-for-fun/README.md

 # Power-BI-Samples
-This is the persoanl repository for sample Power BI using some open data sources.
+This is the persoanl repository for sample Power BI Dashboard / Reports using open data sources.

 ## Table of Contents